AlexTMallen/adaptive-retrieval/README.md

   <img src="figures/teaser_llm.png" width="50%" height="50%">
 </p>

-We further introduce a simple-yet-effective **Adaptive Retrieval**, which adaptively retrieves and incorporates non-parametric memories when necessary.
+We further introduce a simple-yet-effective method, **Adaptive Retrieval**, which adaptively retrieves and incorporates non-parametric memories when necessary.
 Our experimental results show that Adaptive Retrieval is not only more competitive but also more efficient in terms of inference-time latency as well as the GPT-3 API cost.

 ### Contact and Citations
 For any questions about the paper or the code, please contact the first authors or leave issues.